Surazz2022/Surazz2022/README.md

 ### 🎯 Currently Focusing On

 - 🔍 Time series analysis for stock prediction
-- 🧠 Building ensemble learning models for real-time finance insights
+- 🧠 Learning to build machine learning models for real-time finance insights
-- 🌏 Scaling intelligent solutions for Nepal’s stock market (NEPSE)
+- 🌏 Learning to scale intelligent solutions for Nepal’s stock market (NEPSE)

 ---